Police: 1 dead, 1 injured in north St. Louis double shooting

-ST. LOUIS (AP) - One man died and another was injured in a shooting on the north side of St. Louis, police there said.
+ST. LOUIS (AP) - One man died and a 13-year-old boy was injured in a shooting inside a store on the north side of St. Louis, police there said.

 The shooting happened just before 7 p.m.
-Monday at Dr. Martin Luther King Drive and Billups Avenue, according to investigators.
+Monday inside Martin’s Market at Dr. Martin Luther King Drive and Billups Avenue, the St. Louis Post-Dispatch reported.
 Police have not released the names of the victims, but say the man who died was in his 30s.

-Police said the second man took a bullet to the shoulder and was conscious when help arrived.
+Police said the teen was shot in his upper torso and was conscious when help arrived.

 Police had not announced any arrests or named any suspects in the shooting by Tuesday morning.